EducationalWave

 Marxism advocates for centralized control to achieve societal equality and eliminate class distinctions.
 However, this concentration of power in the hands of the state can lead to the infringement of individual rights.
 Critics argue that the prioritization of collective interests over personal liberties results in the suppression of freedom of speech, assembly, and property rights.

-Related Pros and Cons of Pass Fail Grading System
+Related Pros and Cons of Perms

 Centralized control in Marxism often involves strict regulations and limitations on dissenting opinions, as any opposition to the state's ideology is seen as a threat to the collective goals.
 This can stifle creativity, innovation, and individual expression, hindering societal progress.
 Additionally, the state's control over resources and means of production can restrict economic freedom and personal autonomy.